Türkiye Road Trip Itinerary: Antalya to Istanbul with Kids

 The city of Afyonkarahisar

-This little town is famous for many things: having a giant rock with an old castle in the middle of the town, being one of the biggest pharmaceutical opium producers in the world, and having colorful historical architecture.
+This little town is famous for many things: it has a giant rock with an old castle in the middle of the town, is one of the biggest pharmaceutical opium producers in the world, and has colorful historical architecture.

 💡 Good to Know